Suryasadasivam/Youtube-Data-Harvesting/README.md

 #Youtube-Data-Harvesting-And-Warehousing
-YouTube Data Harvesting and Warehousing is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
+is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
 SQL, MongoDB, and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channel and video data.

 TOOLS AND LIBRARIES USED:
 this project requires the following components: